ucb-rit/savio-singularity-tensorflow/README.md

 # savio-singularity-tensorflow
-Materials for creating Singularity container for running Tensorflow and Keras on Savio either in the Python interpreter or in a Jupyter notebook.
+Materials for creating a Singularity container for running Tensorflow and Keras on Savio either in the Python interpreter or in a Jupyter notebook.

 ## To use the container on Savio